CBD insights and product guides at 24Supplements, Switzerland’s trusted CBD marketplace.

 • Hydrocarbon Extraction: This method uses hydrocarbons like butane or propane.
 It's less common due to the potential for leaving harmful residues and is generally not recommended.[5]

 For the highest quality CBD oil, look for products that use CO2 extraction.
+This method ensures that the CBD is extracted efficiently while maintaining its integrity and potency.

-Full-Spectrum vs. Broad-Spectrum vs. Isolate
+2.3 Full-Spectrum vs. Broad-Spectrum vs. Isolate

 CBD products come in three main forms: